geekodour/old2020blog/content/post/2020/juneupdate.md

 Dogs and cats and a few good people in my life make me happy.
 I am just tired of this world, I keep on telling myself that I'll keep on walking till I find a way to help someone or something and that is all that matters.

+I like giving things away, I hate doing technical support esp. how to setup linux.
+I like helping but not that kind.

 ## Opensource
 I am thankful to opensource for saving my life.